United States Naval Forces Central Command: Navy Persian Gulf operations 1945–1971

 The Navy's post-World War II operations in the Persian Gulf began in 1948 when a series of U.S. task groups, led by the aircraft carrier USS Valley Forge, the escort carrier USS Rendova, and Task Force 128 led by USS Pocono, visited the Persian Gulf.
 On 20 January 1948, Commander-in-Chief, Northeastern Atlantic and Mediterranean, Admiral Conolly, created Task Force 126 to supervise the large number of Navy fleet oilers and chartered tankers picking up oil in the Persian Gulf.
 By June 1949, the Task Force had become Persian Gulf Forces and on 16 August 1949 Persian Gulf Forces became Middle East Force.

 In October 1948, Hydrographic Survey Group 1 arrived to help map the Persian Gulf's waters.
 Consisting of USS Maury, USS Dutton, USS John Blish, and USS Littlehales, the group remained in the Persian Gulf until April 1949, but their efforts were limited by weather, logistics support and upkeep.

+In June 1952, Commander, Middle East Force, was Commander Task Force 109.

 In 1971, when Bahrain achieved full independence, the U.S. Navy leased part of the former British base HMS Jufair, originally established in 1935.
 It was renamed it Administrative Support Unit, Bahrain.
 The name was changed to Naval Support Activity Bahrain in 1999, to reflect its broader support role.